vacp2p/vac.dev/docs/terms.md

 ### 4) Intellectual property rights

-The Website and its contents are made available under free and open source licences.
-This means that anyone can use, share, and modify such content, as long as they follow the terms of the applicable licence.
+The Website and its contents are made available under Creative Commons Attribution 4.0 International license (CC-BY 4.0).
+In essence this licence allows users to copy, modify and distribute the content in any format for any purpose, including commercial use, subject to certain requirements such as attributing us.
+For the full terms of this licence, please refer to the following website: https://creativecommons.org/licenses/by/4.0/.

 ### 5) Third-party website links